"Hope Inspires Sacrifice and Redemption"

 Strong caution is advised for younger children due to the movie’s New Age elements and its war violence.
 As always, MOVIEGUIDE® encourages all parents to exercise discernment regarding what movies they let their children see.

+ROGUE ONE: A STAR WARS STORY is a prequel that takes place right before the very first STAR WARS movie.
+The Imperial Empire is quickly taking power, but seeks to create the ultimate weapon to defeat any opposition.
+Jyn has been on the run almost her entire life.
+When she was young, her father Galen was taken and forced to build the super weapon.
+Years later, the weapon is nearing completion, but Galen has created a weak spot.
+If Jyn and her friends can get the weapon’s blueprints to the Rebel Alliance, they may have a chance.
 ROGUE ONE is a thrilling, thoroughly engaging entertainment.
 There seems to be fewer New Age elements than previous STAR WARS movies, but some characters have particular fascinations with the “Force.”
 The good news is that ROGUE ONE contains strong moral elements with some redemptive qualities.
 Thus, the movie promotes doing the right thing, a desire for redemption, sacrifice, and fighting a totalitarian empire.
 Ultimately, hope wins the day.
 ROGUE ONE contains no foul language, but there are many battle scenes.
 MOVIEGUIDE® advises strong caution.